nicbarker/clay/README.md

 `bool Clay_PointerOver(Clay_ElementId id)`

-Returns `true` if the pointer position previously set with `Clay_SetPointerPosition` is inside the bounding box of the layout element with the provided `id`.
+Returns `true` if the pointer position previously set with `Clay_SetPointerState` is inside the bounding box of the layout element with the provided `id`.
 Note: this is based on the element's position from the **last** frame.
 If frame-accurate pointer overlap detection is required, perhaps in the case of significant change in UI layout between frames, you can simply run your layout code twice that frame.
 The second call to `Clay_PointerOver` will be frame-accurate.

 ### Clay_GetScrollContainerData